 In 2010, Dr. Dietmar Gann and his wife Elizabeth created the Diet of Hope.
-It is a balanced nutritious, low carbohydrate, portion controlled diet, that has proven to be very successful in treating obesity and related conditions.
+It is a balanced nutritious, low carbohydrate, portion controlled diet, that has proven to be very successful in treating obesity, diabetes, hypertension and other related conditions.

 A native of Germany, Dr. Gann graduated with a degree in clinical medicine from the University of Tuebingen in Berlin with summa c** laude.
 He interned at Tucson Medical Center and had a Cardiology fellowship at the University of Miami.
 He spent 7 years at the University of Miami as associate professor in Cardiology.
 During this time he published more than 40 scientific articles.
 From 1979 to 2012 he practiced Cardiology in Tucson.
 Dr. Gann performed Tucson’s first angioplasty, the first dual-chamber pacemaker implant, the first aortic valvuloplasty, and the first medicated stents.
 He was the cofounder of the Tucson Heart Hospital.
 For the last 20 years, Dr. Gann has been interested in a dietary approach to treating heart disease, hypertension and diabetes.
 He performed a study with his own heart disease patients following an Atkins type diet and was successful in reducing most coronary risk factors.
 It was published in the American Journal of Cardiology.